nest/nestml/doc/syntax.md

 ```
 `update:`
 : Inside this block arbitrary code in the introduced programming language can be
 implemented.
-The block is closed with the `end` keyword.
+The `update` block defines the runtime behaviour of the neuron.
+It contains the refractoriness logic, see [concepts for refractoriness](#concepts-for-refractoriness) and specifies when to integrate the `equations`-block, see [Equations](#equations)).
+This block is translated into the `update` method in NEST.
+This block is closed with the `end` keyword.

 `function <name> ([<list_of_arguments>]) <return_type>?:`
 : `function ([<args>]`.